Cypress, Grapefruit & Frankincense Oil Homemade Sugar Scrub

 To add to the list of hazards your store bought scrub may inflict is severe clogging of your pores.
 In an attempt to cut costs and maintain the look and feel you anticipate, companies fill their products with additional oils!
 These oils give the correct look and feel but that’s where it ends.
 The oils don’t absorb, they sit on the outside of your face, or arms, or legs and embed into pores causing breakouts, blackheads and rash.

 However not all is lost!
 Our sugar scrub has none of those nasties!
+We use pure coconut oil which absorbs into, nourishes and treats the skin!
 While I am sure that there are many over the counter products that are well made and balanced with great ingredients, I prefer not to take my chances and end up itchy, so my first choice is always to use natural remedies.

 What Is So Important About Exfoliation?